Want to eat like a Parisian? These specialities are must-eat!

-To eat typically French but more precisely Parisian we offer the menu below consisting of starter, main course, cheese and dessert.
+To eat typically French but more precisely Parisian we offer you the menu below consisting of a starter, a main course, cheese and a dessert.
 It's up to you to make your choice ... or not !

-- The baguette : It is in the process of being registered with the Intangible Cultural Heritage of Unesco, it is the star of all the French tables : the baguette of bread.
-The precise origin of its elongated shape is not known, it perhaps came from the bakers of Napoleon I so that the baguette is easier to carry for the soldiers, or so its shape could also find its origin from the Viennese bread and a law prohibiting the baker from working before 4 o'clock in the morning, the elongated form is faster to prepare a ball.
+- The baguette : It is in the process of being registered in the Intangible Cultural Heritage of Unesco, it is the star of all the French tables : the baguette of bread.
+The precise origin of its elongated shape is unknown.
+It perhaps came from the bakers of Napoleon I so that the baguette is easier to carry for the soldiers, or maybe its shape could also find its origin from the Viennese bread and a law prohibiting the baker from working before 4 o'clock in the morning, because the elongated form is faster to prepare a ball.
 The last hypothesis would come during the construction of the metro.
 The building site required a lot of men, so the Breton and Auvergnat workers often came to blows.
-The knife being indispensable for cutting bread, became a weapon during fights.
+The knife being essential for cutting bread, became a weapon during fights.
 Fulgence Bienvenüe (site manager) then asked the baker to imagine a baguette that can be eaten without knives to be able to prohibit the weapon at the entrance to the site.

 - The gratinée des Halles : According to the Larousse gastronomique : "Then the onion soup is from Lyon, the gratiné is Parisian".
 It is an onion soup covered with gruyere cheese and baked in the oven.
 This dish was served late at night in the district of Montmartre and in the district of Les Halles to reinvigorate the revellers and fight against the hangover.